unstoppabledomains/dev-docs/reseller/reseller-integration-guides/coinbase-payments.md

 ---
 title: Coinbase Payments Guide | Unstoppable Domains Developer Portal
-description: This guide shows how to configure your Reseller account to accept Coinbase payments.
-Payout information can be tracked in the UD Reseller Dashboard.
+description: This guide shows how to configure your Partner account to accept Coinbase payments.
+Payout information can be tracked in the UD Partner Dashboard.
 ---

 # Coinbase Payments Guide